-- It is important that the samples are at room temperature when analyzed with NanoCuvette™One.
+- It is important that the samples be at room temperature when analyzed with NanoCuvette™One.
 Note: Samples at other temperatures can give unexpected results.

 - For best performance, place the nanosensor directly against the light beam.
 A basic knowledge of the instrument is therefore recommended.

 - In this experimental description, seven different types of honey have been used.
 They vary in color, viscosity, sugar content, water content and other physical parameters.
 A picture of the honey used is shown in Figure 1.

 - When cleaning the NanoCuvette™ One, be sure to dry it well before inserting the new sample.
 This is to prevent remaining water droplets from diluting the sample more than it already is.
 To dry the NanoCuvette ™, we suggest using compressed air.